TypeScript - constructor overloads / multiple constructors / many constructors

 }

-In this section we used array to describe common constructor.
+In this section, we declared overloads with common constructor.

 class MyClassName {